 On September 15, 2008 and September 18, 2008, two putative securities class action lawsuits were filed in the United States District Court for the Southern District of California on behalf of persons who allegedly purchased our stock between February 5, 2007 and August 19, 2008.
 On December 11, 2008, these lawsuits were consolidated into a single action entitled Backe v.
-Novatel

-Wireless, Inc., et al., Case No. 08-CV-01689-H (RBB) (Consolidated with Case No. 08-CV-01714-H (RBB)) (U.S.D.C., S.D.
+Novatel Wireless, Inc., et al., Case No. 08-CV-01689-H (RBB) (Consolidated with Case No. 08-CV-01689-H) CV-01714-H (RBB)) (U.S.D.C., S.D.
 Cal.).
 In May 2010, the district court re-captioned the case In re Novatel Wireless Securities Litigation.
 The plaintiffs filed the consolidated complaint on behalf of persons who allegedly purchased our stock between February 27, 2007 and November 10, 2008.
 The consolidated complaint names the Company and certain of our current and former officers as defendants.
 The consolidated complaint alleges generally that we issued materially false and misleading statements during the relevant time period regarding the strength of our products and market share, our financial results and our internal controls.
 The plaintiffs are seeking an unspecified amount of damages and costs.
 The court has denied defendants' motions to dismiss.
 In May 2010, the court entered an order granting the plaintiffs' motion for class certification and certified a class of purchasers of Company common stock between February 27, 2007 and September 15, 2008.
 On February 14, 2011, following extensive discovery, the Company filed a motion for summary judgment on all of plaintiffs' claims.
 A trial date had been set for May 10, 2011.
 On March 15, 2011, the case was reassigned to a new district judge, the Honorable Anthony J. Battaglia.
 Following the reassignment, the court vacated the trial date pending the court's consideration of dispositive motions.
 Oral argument on the motion for summary judgment was heard by the court on June 17, 2011.
 On November 23, 2011, the court issued an order granting in part and denying in part the motion for summary judgment.
-The court has set a final pretrial conference for June 15, 2012.
+On July 9, 2012, the court vacated the final pretrial conference date.
+Dates for the pretrial conference and trial have not yet been scheduled.
 The Company intends to defend this litigation vigorously.
 At this time, there can be no assurance as to the ultimate outcome of this litigation.
 We have not recorded any significant accruals for contingent liabilities associated with this matter based on our belief that a liability, while possible, is not probable.
-Fur
+Further, any possible range of loss cannot be estimated at this time.